ChristinaAlferieva/Lab4-ReactJS/lecture-review/answers.md

 ```

 The Box Model can be used to space DOM elements as it allows us to determine the distance between elements and build a border where necessary.

+## Question 5 ##
+The process of the browser loading and bootstraping a rich web application from an initial URL includes:

+- Firstly, a user navigates to a URL in their browser.
+- The browser then consorts to the Domain Name Servers (DNS), which is an address book that specifies where the website is located.
+- Then the browser creates a TCP/IP connection to the server IP address and the assigned port associated with that specific URL.
+These protocals will reveal where in the server the files to load the website are located.
+- After this, the HTTP proxy or an application server, which is listening at that IP address, accepts the connection from the browser.
+- Then the browser sends the HTTP request over the open TCP/IP connection.
+- Finally, the application server delivers the files needed, after responding to the browser over that same open TCP/IP connection and parsing the request.